 Major merchants are now actively trading US Better Cotton, and many major North American suppliers and manufacturers are joining BCI in response to strong demand from BCI Retailer and Brand Members.
 A listing of North American BCI Members can be found here.

 Despite many advances over the years, American cotton farmers still face sustainability challenges.
 In many parts of the US Cotton Belt, farmers are struggling to manage weeds that have developed resistance to common herbicides, making it necessary to use different materials and/or herbicide rotations to mitigate resistance.
 California, known for its long-staple varieties, has experienced a multi-year drought, making irrigation water both scarce and costly.
 In other regions, like West Texas, water tables are falling, compelling farmers to invest in more efficient irrigation methods, or transition to less water-intensive crops.
-Some Better Cotton farmers are installing drip irrigation, which can reduce irrigation water needs by up to 50%.
+Some BCI Farmers are installing drip irrigation, which can reduce irrigation water needs by up to 50%.

 BCI’s long-term goals include supporting US farmers in addressing these and other sustainability challenges and improving their performance.